eyaler/stylegan-encoder/README.md

 ![License CC BY-NC](https://img.shields.io/badge/license-CC_BY--NC-green.svg?style=plastic)

 ![Teaser image](./teaser.png)

 *These people are real &ndash; latent representation of them was found by using perceptual loss trick.
-Then this representation was moved along "smiling direction"*
+Then this representations were moved along "smiling direction" and transformed back into images*

 Short explanation of encoding approach:
 0) Original pre-trained StyleGAN generator is used for generating images